- What is Macroeconomics?

 - If the amount of quantitative easing is overestimated or too much of money supply is released in the economy, then the level of inflation expected to be achieved could be breached creating excessive inflation.

 - Less effective if banks remain reluctant to lend to potential borrowers or other stringent regulations which prevent in enhancing money supply.

 Japan’s Quantitative Easing Timeline

-This policy was first used by Bank of Japan (BOJ) for combatting deflation in 2000-01.
-An interest rate of close to zero was maintained since 1999 and it was in March 2001 that the BOJ flooded commercial banks with excessive liquidity for enhancing lending facilities, thereby splurging stock of excess reserves.
-The objective was to reduce the any shortage of liquidity.
+This policy was first used by the Bank of Japan (BOJ) for combatting deflation in 2000-01.
+An interest rate of close to zero was maintained since 1999 and it was in March 2001 that the BOJ flooded commercial banks with excess liquidity for enhancing lending facilities, thereby splurging stock of excess reserves.
+The objective was to reduce any shortage of liquidity.

 BOJ achieved this by purchasing more Government bonds than required and bringing the interest rates to the level of Zero.
 It extended the terms of Commercial Paper purchasing operation and purchased Equities and ABS (asset-backed securities)